Hinge-Loss Markov Random Fields and Probabilistic Soft Logic: MAP Inference

 and $\pot_\ipot(\yy, \xx) = 0, \forall \ipot \notin \lazysubset$, then that assignment must be a MAP state because 0 is the global minimum for any potential.
 Therefore, if we can identify a set of potentials that is small, such that all the other potentials are 0 in a MAP state, then we can perform MAP inference in a reduced amount of time.
 Of course, identifying this set is as hard as MAP inference itself, but we can iteratively grow the set by starting with an initial set, performing inference over the current set, adding any potentials that have nonzero values, and repeating.

 Since the lazy inference procedure requires that the assignment be feasible, there are two ways to handle any constraints in the HL-MRF.
 One is to include all constraints in the inference problem from the beginning.
-This will ensure feasibility but the idea of lazy grounding can also be extended to constraints to improve performance further.
+This strategy ensures feasibility, but the idea of lazy grounding can also be extended to constraints to improve performance further.
 Just as we check if potentials are unsatisfied, i.e., nonzero, we can also check if constraints are unsatisfied, i.e., violated.
 So the algorithm now iteratively grows the set of active potentials and active constraints, adding any that are unsatisfied until the MAP state of the HL-MRF defined by the active potentials and constraints is also a feasible MAP state of the true HL-MRF.

 The efficiency of lazy MAP inference can be improved heuristically by not adding all unsatisfied potentials and constraints, but instead only adding those that are unsatisfied by some threshold.
-Although the results are no longer guaranteed to be correct, this can decrease computational cost significantly.
-Better understanding the effects of this heuristic and perhaps even bounding the result error when possible is an important direction for future work.
+This heuristic can decrease computational cost significantly, although the results are no longer guaranteed to be correct.
+Bounding the resulting error when possible is an important direction for future work.